MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

 + 1 host(s) tested
 ```

-After both of these scans come back we only get `301` errors which means we are not authorizred to view them so lets move on to another port.
+After both of these scans come back we only get `301` errors which means we are not authorized to view them so lets move on to another port.

 **SMB (PORT 445/139)**

-Using `smbclient` with the `-L` paramerter we can list the shares that are available on the server.
+Using `smbclient` with the `-L` parameter we can list the shares that are available on the server.

 ```
 $ smbclient -L \\\\10.10.146.95\\